frthjf/obsidian-zotero-sync-client/README.md

 https://github.com/frthjf/obsidian-zotero-sync-client/assets/5411942/81a58562-af7a-4d74-a1c8-459dc78e116f

 During template generation, you can access the item `data` as well as the global `$collections` and `$items` mapping which contains all collections and items.
+Furthermore, the library information is available in the `$library` variable.

 **Example template**